Lucy Quinn: Birmingham City

+Tottenham Hotspur

+In July 2019, it was announced that Quinn had signed for Tottenham.
+She was part of the squad during Tottenham's debut season in the Women's Super League.

+Birmingham City

+In 2021, Quinn signed with Birmingham, rejoining the club and saying that "Birmingham always had a special place in my heart."
+Quinn won the September 2024 Women's Championship Player of the Month award.
+On 15 July 2025, it was announced that Quinn had signed a one-year contract to extend their time with the club.

 International career

 Quinn represented Great Britain at the 2017 World University Games where she won the golden boot award for most goals scored.
 The same year, she represented England at the 2017 Women's Euro Beach Soccer Cup, where she earned the best goalkeeper award.

 In September 2021, Quinn received her Irish passport and FIFA approval to play for the Republic of Ireland women's national football team.
 Her first call-up was for a friendly game against Australia on 21 September 2021 at Tallaght Stadium.
 Quinn started Ireland's 3–2 win and was credited with creating an own goal in the 11th minute when her free kick deflected into the goal off Australia goalkeeper Mackenzie Arnold to give Ireland the lead: "I can absolutely claim the goal no matter what it goes down as.
 I had to do something to make the keeper have to work.
 So for me it's a debut goal, no one can take it away from me."